aspose-3d/Aspose.3D-Doc-md/english/net/developer-guide/geometry/create-3d-mesh-and-scene/_index.md

 ---

 ## **Create a 3D Cube Mesh**
-A [Mesh](https://reference.aspose.com/3d/net/aspose.threed.entities/mesh) is defined by a set of control points and the many n-sided polygons as needed.
-This article explains how to define a Mesh.
+A [`Mesh`](https://reference.aspose.com/3d/net/aspose.threed.entities/mesh) is defined by a set of control points and the many n-sided polygons as needed.
+This article explains how to define a `Mesh`.

-In order to create a Mesh surface, we need to define control points and polygons as follows:
+In order to create a `Mesh` surface, we need to define control points and polygons as follows:

 - [Define the Control Points](/3d/net/create-3d-mesh-and-scene/)
 - [Create Polygons with PolygonBuilder Class](/3d/net/create-3d-mesh-and-scene/)